-If the answer to Q4 is “Yes” related to the first change, do you agree with Rapporteur´s proposal to replace the NOTE in R2-2009324 with a NOTE stating “”
+If the answer to Q4 is “Yes” related to the first change, do you agree with Rapporteur´s proposal to replace the NOTE in R2-2009324 with a NOTE stating “In case the upper layer is BAP as defined in TS 38.340 [xx], an RLC channel refers to a Backhaul RLC channel”

 Q5: If the answer to Q4 is yes, do you agree with the Rapporteur proposal to add the following NOTE?

+NOTE: In case the upper layer is BAP as defined in TS 38.340 [xx], an RLC channel refers to a Backhaul RLC channel.